-Two of the largest fires in California's history are now fully contained, but others still threaten lives
+Weather conditions could add fuel to California's devastating wildfires

+(CNN)The weather forecast for the next few days and into next week doesn't provide much hope for fire-ravaged California.

-(CNN)Two of the largest fires in California's history are now fully contained, but firefighters are still battling two other blazes that have scorched more than 100,000 acres.
+So even though two of the largest fires in California's history are now fully contained, firefighters are still battling two other blazes that have scorched more than 100,000 acres and no relief is in sight.

-The SCU and LNU lightning Complex Fires were the third and fourth largest wildfires in California's history, charring an area close to the size of Rhode Island.
+The SCU and LNU lightning Complex Fires that are now contained were the third and fourth largest wildfires in California's history, charring an area close to the size of Rhode Island.
 They burned for more than six weeks before firefighters were able to bring them to 100% containment.

-Now, two major wildfires are raging out of control in Northern California.
-The Glass Fire has scorched more than 58,000 acres and the Zogg Fire has burnt more than 55,000 acres.
+"Firefighters had another successful day that increased containment," Cal Fire said in a Friday news release.
+"The fire had minimal growth in size today."

+The fire has destroyed 170 structures, damaged 23 and is threatening more than 100 others.

 California has had a terrifying fire season this year.
 Wildfires have devoured millions of acres of land and people in the state have had to flee, leaving behind their homes and memories.
 They say they are devastated and tired from constantly having to deal with wildfires year after year.
-"It's like we can't run away," resident Jan Zakin told CNN.

-More than two thousand firefighters have been relentlessly battling the blazes in Northern California for the past week.
-Only 5% of the Glass Fire is contained, while the Zogg fire is now 39% under control, Cal Fire said.
+More than 2,000 firefighters have been relentlessly battling the blazes in Northern California for the past week.
+Only 6% of the Glass Fire is contained, Cal Fire said.

+Temperatures will get better going into next week.
+But, with no rain forecast for much of the western half of the country, little to no relief is expected over the next seven days, Shackelford said.
+Heat advisories are posted for 25 million people in California, including Los Angeles and San Francisco.

 Wine country decimated